kubeflow/website/content/en/docs/components/hyperparameter-tuning/early-stopping.md

 ### View the early stopping experiment results

-To run bellow commands you have to install [jq](https://stedolan.github.io/jq/download/).
+You have to install [jq](https://stedolan.github.io/jq/download/), to run bellow commands.

 Check early stopped trials in your experiment: